T-J-D-Cavey/Flashcards-React-Redux-App/README.md

 # Flashcards - React / Redux practice project

-Link to the deployed app here: (link to be added)
+Link to the deployed app here: https://flashcards-quiz-app.netlify.app/

 This is a project that's part of the Codecademy 'front-end engineer' course.

-Its aim is to practice using Redux and Redux Toolkit to manage the complex state of a flashcard-style quiz app.
+Its aim is to practice using React and Redux Toolkit to manage the complex state of a flashcard-style quiz app.

 ## What does this app do?